Mastermind-sap/CodeScope/README.md

 - **Chrome AI APIs**: Summarizer and Prompt APIs for on-device processing
 - **Mermaid.js**: Flowchart generation and rendering

-For detailed technical information about Chrome APIs, data flow, and prompt engineering, see [ARCHITECTURE.md](./ARCHITECTURE.md).

 ## 🛠️ Troubleshooting